danielk333/physics_discovery_game/README.md

 1. Clone this repository
 2. Run `pip install -r requirement.txt`
-3. run `python3 compile.py "path/to/game"`.
+3. run `python compile.py "path/to/game"`.
 The path should NOT be inside the repository.
 4. Delete the repository.
 5. Run the game with `python run.py [args]` from the `path/to/game` directory.
 All logfiles will now be stored in this directory.

-After this, there should be a compiled game library in the given path, together with a `run.py` where the user input is stored.
-When this file is run `python run.py` a help with available game commands in shown.
-When this is setup in an actual classroom, there should also be a prepared document with instructions in this folder specific for the course in question.
+After this, there should be a compiled game package in the given path, together with a `run.py` where the student input is stored.
+When this file is run with `python run.py` help text is displayed with available game commands.

+When the game is setup in an actual classroom, there should also be a prepared document with instructions in this folder specific for the course in question.

 When deployed in a course, an additional layer of encryption should probably be put on the game config and passcodes file so that the game decrypts the files to read the data from them.
 This prevents to students from "cheating".
-This is currently not implemented by default so the files are visible in plaintext.
+This is currently not implemented by default so the files are visible in plain-text.

 TODO:

-[] Automatic encryption of files that only the `pyc` files can decrypt.
+[ ] Automatic encryption of files that only the `pyc` files can decrypt.

 ## Playing the game

 ### Background

 The game is about exploring physics and moving on to new domains.
 You have the possibility to launch a automated probe with thrusters into a new realm governed by physics we do not know.
 There is only a limited amount of launch attempts so one cannot be wasteful and just brute force it.
-Much like space craft today, simulation prior to excursion is extremely useful when one can only afford to try something once or twice.
+Much like spacecraft today, simulation prior to excursion is extremely useful when one can only afford to try something once or twice.

 ### Game components